OpenDroneMap/WebODM/README.md

 These steps are for Google Cloud, but can also be used for Amazon AWS, and other cloud platforms with small modifications:

-1. Launch a Google Cloud instance of Ubuntu 18.0 TLS.
+1. Launch a Google Cloud instance of Ubuntu 18.0 LTS.
 2. Open the SSH terminal - Google offers SSH via the website.
 2. Run sudo apt-get update
 3. Run sudo apt-get upgrade